-1.1 Please describe the types of fintech businesses that are active in your jurisdiction and the state of the development of the market.
-Are there any notable fintech innovation trends of the past year within particular sub-sectors (e.g. payments, asset management, peer-to-peer lending or investment, insurance and blockchain applications)?
+1.1 Please describe the types of fintech businesses that are active in your jurisdiction and the state of the development of the market, including in response to the COVID-19 pandemic.
+Are there any notable fintech innovation trends of the past year within particular sub-sectors (e.g. payments, asset management, peerto-peer lending or investment, insurance and blockchain applications)?